-To help you identify the exact cause, check out the following list of 10 possible causes of chest pain and coughing.
+To help you narrow down the exact cause, check out the following list of 11 possible causes of chest pain and coughing.

 Bronchitis is inflammation of the tubes that carry air to and from your lungs.
 It’s sometimes referred to as a chest cold.

-Irritation of your bronchial tubes can cause repeated bouts of coughing, which can lead to chest discomfort.
-Acute bronchitis is temporary, with symptoms improving in about a week, although a cough may last up to several weeks.
+Irritation of your bronchial tubes can cause repeated bouts of coughing, which can lead to chest soreness.
+Acute bronchitis is temporary, with symptoms generally lasting less than three weeks.

 Pneumonia is an infection of the air sacs in your lungs.
 It can be bacterial, viral, or fungal.
-Pneumonia causes increased mucus production, which can trigger coughing.
+Pneumonia leads to increased pus and fluid in the lungs, which can trigger coughing.
 Persistent coughing, in turn, causes chest pain.

 Other symptoms of pneumonia include:

-Inflammation can also make it difficult to breathe, triggering a cough in some people.
+Inflammation and fluid buildup can also make it difficult to breathe, triggering a cough in some people.

-The flu is a contagious respiratory illness that causes the following symptoms:
+The flu is a contagious respiratory illness that can cause the following symptoms:

-Excess mucus production can also trigger a persistent cough, which can lead to chest soreness or chest pain.
-Chest discomfort improves once the cough lessens.
+The infection can also trigger a persistent cough, which can lead to chest soreness or chest pain.
+Chest discomfort tends to improve once the cough lessens.

 Chronic obstructive pulmonary disease (COPD) is an umbrella term to describe progressive, chronic lung diseases.
 It includes emphysema, chronic bronchitis, and refractory asthma.
 The main symptom of COPD is breathlessness.